Things to Do in Nové Město, Prague New Town

 The panels move at regular intervals, so you will just have to wait it out and see for yourself.

-The bust, I later read, weighs 39 tons and these moving panels are connected with kilometer-long cables and modules.
+The bust, I later read, weighs 39 tons, and these moving panels are connected with kilometre-long cables and modules.

 Never seen anything like this anywhere else.